-To provide a preliminary measure on the effectiveness of the Maestro framework, we present experiment results for our case study, the graph subcoloring problem.
+To provide a preliminary measure on the effectiveness of the Maestro framework, we present experiment results for our case study on the graph subcoloring problem (http: //en.wikipedia.org/wiki/Subcoloring).
+We provide a detailed explanation of our case study at [8].